 Teaching Writing to Students with Autism

 When it comes to teaching writing to students with autism, learning tools and assistive technology can make all the difference.
 Knowing what resources are available to you will help you customize a homeschool plan to your specific child.
-Start helping your autistic child to write.
+Start helping your child with autism to write.

 Teaching Math to Students with Autism